emqx/emqx-docs/en_US/configuration/environment-variable.md

 ::: tip Tip
 Configuration values from environment variables do not persist.
-After a restart from other shell, previous values do not have any effect.
+After a restart from other shells, previous values do not have any effect.
 :::